 Once he cut the pine boards to length, he laid them side by side on the table and used a pencil to mark their placement.
 He then pre-drilled holes down into the existing table top using the pencil lines as guides.
 These holes would serve as markers for screwing the boards from underneath.

 As expected, a couple of the boards did not align themselves completely flush, so we used a clamp to secure them while he screwed them from underneath.
-(It also helped for me to kneel on the boards as he screwed them in to provide resistance.)
+(It also helped for me to kneel my make-up free self on the boards as he screwed them in to provide resistance.)
 We did not use glue in any part of this project.

 Once the boards were screwed down, we sanded everything smooth to prep for stain.
 First, I stained the boards with Minwax Dark Walnut and let it dry overnight.
 But because I was going for more of a weathered, gray tone on this table, the next day I sanded the walnut stain down a bit and went back over the boards with Rustoleum’s Driftwood stain, rubbing it in with a rag.
 You can see the difference in wood tones below: The right is just the Dark Walnut stain, the left is with the Driftwood rubbed over the top of the dark stain.
 The two different stains give the wood more depth and somewhat of a layered look.